 Before I had arrived in China I actually had not heard of the Jiuzhaigou Park.
 However, while I was in Xian visiting my friend she recommended that I go there.
 She had been there previously and said how to get to Jiuzhaigou was to visit Chengdu first.
-Therefore, I want to Chengdu first and stayed for a week and saw the pandas and Leshan Buddha.
-Then I arrived at Jiuzhaigou airport and stayed for 3 days and 2 nights in the Jiuzhai valley.
+Therefore, I want to Chengdu first and stayed for a week to see the Leshan Giant Buddha and the China Pandas.
+Then I traveled to Jiuzhaigou airport and stayed for 3 days and 2 nights in the Jiuzhai valley.
 As a result, I spent 2 full days exploring the ecological wonders the park has to offer.

 Most western tourists will be in for a shock.
 My plan was to get a Jiuzhaigou map and spend a couple days hiking in the park.
 However, that is not how it works here!
-There is a system of roads in the park and you will ride a bus for transportation between the stops.
-As a result, use your map to figure out where you want to go and then ride the bus to the destination.
+There is a system of roads in the park and you will use public transportation to get around.
+Therefore, use your map to figure out where you want to go and then ride the bus to the destination.
 Simple!
-After an hour or two it is a piece of cake and it feels normal.
+After an hour or two it feels normal.